jeffplays2005/jeffplays2005/README.md

 ## About me

+BSc Computer Science at University of Auckland.

-I'm 19 years old and am a 3rd year Computer Science student studying at the University of Auckland.
-My internal engine runs purely on interest and determination.
+Hello!
+I'm 19 years old an am experienced software developer with a strong background in full-stack systems, cloud infrastructure, and DevOps.
+I develop purely based on interest and determination to create and innovate quality software.

 ## Languages